 Words are Power.
 Use Them Well and bag Your Next job!

-Now that you know which 8 words and phrases to stop using in your resume are you ready to take your skills to the next level?
+Now that you know which 8 words and phrases to stop using in your resume are you ready to boost your skills and career?
 Credible education gives you access to more jobs, higher earning potential and a boost of confidence.
 Contact our course consultants today to find out more: